-In order to understand how the Greek language works, you need to know some grammatical terms.
-This course requires 1) a book about English grammar, 2) a book about Greek grammatical terms, 3) guidance on avoiding linguistic mistakes, and 4) a modern lexicon.
-Even though computerized Bible study resources suggest "meanings" for Greek words, the free resources are often based on old lexicons, which were created before scholars examined thousands of papyri that showed how Greek was commonly used in the first century.
+To understand how the Greek language works, we need to know some grammatical terms.
+This course requires 1) a book about Greek grammatical terms, 2) guidance on avoiding linguistic mistakes, and 3) a modern lexicon.
+Although computerized Bible study resources suggest "meanings" for Greek words, most free resources are based on old lexicons, created before scholars examined thousands of papyri that showed how Greek was used in the first century.
 Recent studies in linguistics have given us a better understanding of how word meanings work in a language.

-- For English grammar: Robert Mondi and Peter L. Corrigan, A Student Handbook of Greek and English Grammar (Indianapolis, IN: Hackett, 2013).
-ISBN: 1624660363.
-176 pages. \$16. - For Greek grammatical terms: Mark L. Strauss, The Biblical Greek Companion for Bible Software Users: Grammatical Terms Explained for Exegesis (Grand Rapids, MI: Zondervan, 2016).
+- 1. For Greek grammatical terms: Mark L. Strauss, The Biblical Greek Companion for Bible Software Users: Grammatical Terms Explained for Exegesis (Grand Rapids, MI: Zondervan, 2016).
 ISBN: 0310521343.
 112 pages. \$11 new, or \$9 used.
-Brief descriptions of how noun cases, verb voices and moods are used. - 3.
+Describes how noun cases, verb voices and moods are used. - 2.
 For avoiding lexical mistakes: D.A.
 Carson, Exegetical Fallacies, 2nd ed.
 (Grand Rapids, MI: Baker, 1996).
 ISBN: 9780801020865.
-160 pages. \$10. - 4.
-The free lexicons on Bible-study websites are old; they do not take into account what has been learned from thousands of papyri from the first century, and they are based on erroneous linguistics.
-For a more modern lexicon, we will use Johannes Louw and Eugene Nida, Greek-English Lexicon of the New Testament: Based on Semantic Domains (Peabody, MA: Hendrickson, 1999, 2021).
-ISBN: 1683072219.
-New, \$65.
-E-book with Logos, \$28.
-Very readable definitions.
-The unusual arrangement puts synonyms close to each other; it also makes it clear that a word can have dramatically different meanings that should not be blurred together.
+160 pages. \$10. - 3.
+A modern lexicon: Frederick William Danker, with Kathryn Krug, The Concise Greek-English Lexicon of the New Testament (Chicago: University of Chicago Press, 2009).
+ISBN: 9780226136158 408 pages.
+The best of the smaller lexicons.
+408 pages, \$40 on bookfinder.com. - 4.
 Please obtain these books before the class begins.
 To find the lowest prices, you may find it helpful to use www.bookfinder.com.